oracle/netsuite-suitecloud-sdk/packages/node-cli/README.md

 ```

 ## Release Notes & Documentation
-To read the 2021.1 NetSuite's release notes and documentation, check the following sections of NetSuite's Help Center:
+To read the 2021.2 NetSuite's release notes and documentation, check the following sections of NetSuite's Help Center:
 - Read the latest updates under SuiteCloud SDK in the [Help Center Weekly Updates](https://system.netsuite.com/app/help/helpcenter.nl?fid=chapter_3798389663.html).
-- Read the release notes for NetSuite 2021.1 in [SuiteCloud CLI for Node.js Release Notes](https://system.netsuite.com/app/help/helpcenter.nl?fid=section_1558730192.html#subsect_157467836973).
+- Read the release notes for NetSuite 2021.2 in [Release Notes](https://system.netsuite.com/app/help/helpcenter.nl?fid=preface_3710624702.html).
 - Read the CLI for Node.js documentation in [NetSuite's Help Center](https://system.netsuite.com/app/help/helpcenter.nl?fid=chapter_1558708800.html).

 ## [Contributing](/CONTRIBUTING.md)
 SuiteCloud CLI for Node.js is an open source project.
 Pull Requests are currently not being accepted.
-See [CONTRIBUTING](/CONTRIBUTING.md) for details.
+See [Contributing](/CONTRIBUTING.md) for details.

 ## [License](/LICENSE.txt)
-Copyright (c) 2021 Oracle and/or its affiliates The Universal Permissive License (UPL), Version 1.0.
+Copyright (c) 2022 Oracle and/or its affiliates The Universal Permissive License (UPL), Version 1.0.

-By installing this NPM package, you are accepting the installation of the SuiteCloud SDK dependency under the [Oracle Free Use Terms and Conditions license](https://www.oracle.com/downloads/licenses/oracle-free-license.html).
+By installing the SuiteCloud CLI for Node.js, you are accepting the installation of the SuiteCloud SDK dependency under the [Oracle Free Use Terms and Conditions](https://www.oracle.com/downloads/licenses/oracle-free-license.html) license.